mgny/dolby-vision-on-aws/README.md

 ![Architecture](architecture.png)

 ## Deployment
 The solution is deployed using a CloudFormation template with a lambda backed custom resource.
-For details on deploying the solution please see the details on the solution home page: [Video on Demand on AWS](https://aws.amazon.com/answers/media-entertainment/video-on-demand-on-aws/)

 > **Please ensure you test the new template before updating any production deployments.**